m4xc4v413r4/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 #### Change the size of the USB drive (based on avaialbe space)

 By Default, the USB drive is configured as a 2GB drive.
-This is set to accomidate smaller SD Cards.  however, you can change this by recreatign the image file on the Raspberry Pi.
+This is set to accomidate smaller SD Cards.  however, you can change this by recreating the image file on the Raspberry Pi.

 Step 1.
 Login to the Raspberry Pi using the UserID/Password combination provided above.